DISCLAIMER – THIS POST IS EXTREMELY PERSONAL AND DESCRIPTIVELY GRAPHIC ABOUT MY URINARY HABITS

 In short, I was diagnosed with possibly having bladder cancer.
 I was 35 at the time, and I made jokes about having cancer, just to deflect from the fear.
-I literally scared myself, my wife, my family, and my friends because I was too much of a pussy to go to the doctor.
+I literally scared myself, my wife, my family, and my friends because I was too much of a coward to go to the doctor.
 I am reposting this for many reasons.
 First and foremost, bladder cancer kills.
-Second, don’t be a pussy like me, and avoid the doctor.
+Second, don’t be a coward like me, and avoid the doctor.
 The roller coaster of emotions that you put your spouse and best friends through will torment you for the rest of your life.
 I will never forgive myself for that.

 Having said all that, here’s my story.
 Remember, this is from Dec of 2009, describing what happened to me in April/May of 09.
 Also, when I typed it up, I’ll guarantee I was sauced.

 This is probably my most personal blog so far.
 This post will have some pretty graphic mental images, mostly involving my genitalia and urinary habits, all revolving around bladder cancer.
 I’m drafting this post up from some notes/emails I have saved from the time, so bear with me while I try to remember everything that happened.

 I’m writing this to pass on some very important information that all of us men need to know.

 On Tuesday, April 14th, I started to feel a sort of a burning sensation when I urinated.
 When I peed, it didn’t hurt so much as it was just kind of uncomfortable.
 Most men would do what I should have done – call a doctor – when experiencing pain associated with their most prized of possessions, but for some stupid reason, I didn’t.
 I figured that if it continued, I’d call my doctor.